dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

-This kicks off a couple errors:
+This kicks off a couple of errors:

 ```console
 cargo run